History of Walla Walla University

 - Transforming Bowers Hall from top to bottom to provide a modernized home for the School of Business

 - Increasing the University’s endowment to make a WWU education accessible to more students and enable a low- or no-debt trajectory after graduation

-The Alford Group’s guidance and counsel helped Walla Walla University develop a solid campaign plan and implement tailored campaign strategies for its Life.
+Alford Group’s guidance and counsel helped Walla Walla University develop a solid campaign plan and implement tailored campaign strategies for its Life.
 Changing.
 Campaign.
-The University recently opened the doors to a newly renovated Bowers Hall, exceeding the $4 million goal for that project.
-It has also exceeded its $5 million endowment goal with gifts and commitments of nearly $7 million and has raised a total of over $27 million for the entire Life.
+The University has completed the transformation of Bowers Hall, exceeding the $4 million goal for that project.
+It has far exceeded its $5 million endowment goal with gifts and commitments of over $10 million and has raised over $38 million for the entire Life.
 Changing.
-Campaign.
-This success represents more than double the amount raised during the university’s prior capital campaign and has heightened the culture of philanthropy across campus.
-Faculty, students and staff now have a greater appreciation for the importance of philanthropy and the difference it makes for the university today and for decades into the future.
+Campaign to date.
+This success represents more than double the amount raised during the University’s prior capital campaign and has heightened the culture of philanthropy across campus.
+Faculty, students and staff now have a greater appreciation for the importance of philanthropy and the difference it makes for the University today and decades into the future.

-The Alford Group is honored to continue to partner with the University to help provide excellent education and first-rate facilities for students from across the country.
+Alford Group is honored to continue to partner with the University to help provide excellent education and first-rate facilities for students from across the United States and beyond.